ruby/rdoc/doc/rdoc/rdoc_source_files.md

 ### Command-Line Arguments

-The selected files are searched for in the files and directories specified by arguments on the `rdoc` command line:
+The `rdoc` command-line arguments specify directories and files that are to be considered.

+Examples:

-Argument `.`, the current directory, specifies that the current directory is to be searched;
+- Argument `.`, the current directory,
+  specifies that the current directory is to be searched;
   this is also the default if no argument is given.

-Argument `*` specifies that:
+- Argument `*` specifies that:

     - Each file in the current working directory is to be considered for inclusion.
     - Each directory in the current working directory is to be considered for (recursive) searching.

+- Argument `*.rb` specifies that all Ruby files in the current directory tree are to be considered for inclusion.

+- Argument `rdoc` specifies that all directories and files in each directory named `rdoc` are to be considered for inclusion.

 Although arguments may specify any directories and files, specifying a directory or file outside of the current directory tree